-• EAP (Employee Assistance Provider), AllOneHealth, (24 hours a day) at 800-451-1834 or at the website at www.allonehealtheap.com.
+EAP (Employee Assistance Provider), AllOneHealth, (24 hours a day) at (800) 451-1834 or at the website at www.allonehealtheap.com.

-e.
-Make an Anonymous Report:
+F. Anonymous Reporting:

 Those who wish to make an anonymous report may file an incident report online through wit.ethicspoint.com.
 Anonymous reports also are accepted and should be directed to the Title IX Coordinator.
 The University will respond promptly and equitably to anonymous reports, but the response may be limited if the report does not include identifying information and/or a description of the facts and circumstances.